Can you make any money with a pet daycare business?

 • Gluten-free or raw food

-It’s also common for dogs to visit a groomer or dog spa regularly.
-This type of service, combined with a doggy daycare, has the potential to draw in additional business.
+It’s also common for dogs to visit a grooming service or dog spa regularly.
+This type of service, combined with a dog daycare business, has the potential to draw in additional business.

 In many households, a pet is an integral part of the family.
 As a result, there‘s a solid opportunity for business owners to offer quality care for pets when owners can’t be around to take care of them.